UBB-bibliometrics/Funder/EU_synonyms.md

 These have been considered, but don't give additional results:
 * ERDF (European Regional Development Fund - full name already included)
-* european fisheries fund / european maritime and fisheries fund / european maritime, fisheries and aquaculture fund
+* european fisheries fund / european maritime and fisheries fund / european maritime, fisheries and aquaculture fund?

+Under consideration:
+* ERA-NET and COFUND - need feedback on whether these should be included.
+They add more results.

 ### Issues